 When Should You Seek Help for Bipolar Disorder?

-Diagnosing bipolar disorder in children and teens can be extremely challenging and complex for trained professionals.
-Don’t try it yourself.
-If you notice any of the manic or depression symptoms in your child, talk with your family physician or pediatrician as a first step.
-If it seems appropriate, you’ll probably be referred to a bipolar specialist to begin a thorough diagnostic evaluation.
+If you notice manic or depressive symptoms in your child, talk with your family physician or pediatrician as a first step.
+If it seems appropriate, request a referral to a bipolar specialist to begin a thorough diagnostic evaluation.

 Even if the symptoms don’t fully “qualify” as bipolar, trust your own parental judgment that something is going on inside your child.